 This blog is unique - it’s not a pre-mortem or post-mortem, it’s a….mid-mortem?
-We’ve already learned a lot, made some mistakes along the way, but are proud to say we have Storybook and Drupal working in tandem with one another.
+We’ve already learned a lot, and made some mistakes along the way, but are proud to say we have Storybook and Drupal working in tandem with one another.

 One of the biggest differences this approach made off the bat was the ability to immediately get started on building components on the front-end.
 We built JSON data models so we could populate our templates based on the data that would be coming from Drupal.

 Once the Drupal environment was ready, we slid our Storybook theme right in and started hooking up our templates to their respective paragraph types, and voilà!

 Focusing on making components reusable and focusing on atomic design principles has helped us be more efficient in our work.

 A great example of this is the use of “cards” on one project.
 This particular project features seven different types of cards.
 All share at least two common elements, some share many, some have elements that don’t exist on other cards at all.

 For each of those seven “types” of cards, each of those has multiple versions that show in different scenarios.
 They all ultimately reference one component file.
 In turn, that template can references some even smaller templates that change depending on the context.